You’re watching TV, and suddenly, your dog starts nibbling you.

 - Do not wave your fingers or toes in their face.
 This can encourage them to bite your limbs.

 - Do not discourage them from playtime.
 Try to build a strong relationship with him.
 The goal is for him to play gently.
 Not quitting playing.

 - Do not slap or hit your dogs anywhere.
 These can make them defensive and bite harder.
 Also, they’ll fear you.
-Unless you want real aggression, lose this idea immediately.
+Unless you want natural aggression, lose this idea immediately.

 Here we’ve come to the end of our discussion.
-We have tried to discuss all the possible reasons, solutions and precautions as well.
+We have also discussed all possible reasons, solutions and precautions.

-Answer: No, crate training isn’t cruel.
+No, crate training isn’t cruel.
+It’s like how you would ground your child.
 Your dog’s crate will be used by himself when it is unlocked too.
 It should be kept in a safe place in the house.
-It’s like how you would ground your child.

-Answer: You can train your dog for around 15 minutes in each session.
+You can train your dog for around 15 minutes for each session.
 The longer it gets, the more interest your dog loses.
 If your dog is a puppy or very young, he might get distracted.